anthony-meza/anthony-meza.github.io/_pages/about.md

 ## About Me

 I’m a Physical Oceanography PhD candidate in the MIT–WHOI Joint Program, where I study how the deep ocean evolves over decades to centuries.
-My research is primarily focused on understanding how global ocean circulation has changed in the past and will change in the future, what drives those changes, and whether they can be detected in our observations.
+My research focuses on understanding how global ocean circulation has and will change over the 20th and 21st centuries, the mechanisms driving those changes, and their detectability in observational records.
-More generally, I’m drawn to all projects that combine models and observations to advance our understanding of Earth’s climate variability and long-term change.
+More broadly, I’m interested in all research that combining models and observations to improve our understanding of Earth’s ocean dynamics, climate variability, and impacts of anthropogenic forcing.

 Before starting my PhD, I earned a B.S. in Mathematics and Data Science from the University of California, Irvine.

 ## Publications